O2 Academy Birmingham: Arenas

 The O_{2} Academy Birmingham has three performance areas.

 Main room

-The main room, simply known as the Academy is by far the largest performance area in the complex, with a total capacity of 3,009 of which 2,409 is standing room in the stalls.
+The main room, simply known as the Academy is the largest performance area in the complex, with a total capacity of 3,009 of which 2,409 is standing room in the stalls.
 Above the main stalls there is a tiered-seated balcony with a capacity of 600.
 This area has its own entrance, bar, toilets and cloakroom facilities.

 Academy 2

 Academy 2 is a smaller room which caters for audiences of up to 600.
 In the Academy 2 there is standing room only, although there is a raised disabled viewing area.

 Academy 3

 Academy 3 is the smallest of the three stages, with a total all-standing capacity of 250.